Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ms-identity-react-c1s2` app copied from the Azure portal.
+1. Find the key `msalConfig.auth.clientId` and replace the existing value with the application ID (clientId) of `ms-identity-react-c1s2` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.

 To setup your B2C user-flows, do the following: